fafalone/WinDevLib/README.md

 -Bug fix: ShowWindow relocated to slShellCore.twin to avoid amibiguity with SHOWWINDOW enum.\
 -Bug fix: Misc. bug fixes to APIs.

-**Update (v4.16.191):** Critical bug fix: Multiple instances of errors for auto-declaring Variants.
-Bug fix: `GetClipboardData` incorrectly returned a Long (should be LongPtr).

-**Update (v4.16.190):**\
--Critical bug fix: `TB_SHELLLIB_LITE` mode was broken.\
--Added additional DirectX errors w/ desciprtions.\
--Added initial D3D compiler apis, note that by default, these direct to d3dcompiler_47.dll, however you can specify compiler flag D3D_COMPILER = 44, 45, and 46 to use those.

-**Update (v4.15.188):** Added `SAFEARRAY` APIs for manual operations on them and some more TypeLib-related APIs.

-**Update (v4.15.185):** Bug fix: lstrcmp, lstrcmpi, and lstrcat declarations were incorrect.
-Some additional `[ TypeHint ]` attributes add.

-**Update (v4.14.184):** Added SxS Assembly interfaces and APIs.
-Added MAKEINTRESOURCE macro.
-Added additional error messages.
-Made TaskDialogIndirect returns Optional per MSDN.

-**Update (v4.14.182):** Added missing kernel32 string functions.
-Added SUCCEEDED helper function.

-**Update (v4.14.181):** Bug fix: CHARFORMAT2[A|W] was incorrectly declared.

-**Update (v4.14.180):** Much more extensive coverage of PROPVARIANT and Variant helpers for supported VB types (use changetype first to use them with unsigned et al).

-**Update (v4.14.178):** Added partial Virtual Disk APIs and unsigned PROPVARIANT helpers.

-**Update (v4.13.177):** Bug fix: Helper function UI_HSB had a syntax error.

-**Update (v4.13.175):** Bug fix: UI Ribbon IIDs were missing.

-**Update (v4.13.174):** Added caret APIs.
-Bug fix: Certain DirectWrite interfaces had members incompatible with x64. *IMPORTANT:* Having a single format for both 32 and 64bit breaks compatibility with the 32bit-only version.
-Previously `DWRITE_TEXT_RANGE` arguments were passed as two separate arguments, you'll now need to copy them to a single LongLong to pass.

-**Update (v4.12.172):** User info APIs added.

- **Update (v4.12.170):** Bug fix: IOleInPlaceSite::Scroll scrollExtant should be ByVal.
-Added common error consts w/ descriptions.
-(171 is a version number change only for testing the package manager).

-**Update (v4.12.166):**
--Added HTMLHelp APIs and misc ones that should be grouped with existing sets.

--New option: tbShellLib now has a 'Lite mode' designed to increase performance for users who typically define APIs themselves.
-In this mode, all API definitions in slAPI and slAPIComCtl are excluded, as are all misc API enums/types/consts in slDefs, and mPKEY.

--To use Lite mode, go to your project settings, go to 'Project: Conditional compilation constants', ensure it's checked to enable, and add `TB_SHELLLIB_LITE = 1`.
-This is applied during design time, so provides large benefits for Intellisense, syntax coloring/completion, etc.

-**Update (v4.11.164):** Added Sensor APIs and Location APIs, including all related GUIDs/PKEYs from sensors.h.
-Added some APIs that belong with the previously added ones; major additions are likely over for now.
-Misc bugfixes to APIs.

-**Update (v4.10.160):** Added IStorageProviderHandler and IStorageProviderPropertyHandler.
-Substantial updates to API sets.

-**Update (v4.9.154):** Updated WebView2 interface set to latest stable release, v1.0.1774.30.
-Added additional APIs, focusing on Setup APIs, NTDLL, and data protection APIs.

-**Update (v4.8.147):** The OPENFILENAME[A,W] definitions were, inexplicably, still incorrect even though I thought I modified them when I made the issue for the pending fix.

-**Update (v4.8.146):** The Common Controls API set did not conform to the project API standards at all; sometimes even within a single control's definitions.
-Be mindful if you've been using untagged aliases of A/W here.
-Numerous other small bug fixes.
-Many additional APIs.

-**Update (v4.7.144):** Numerous bug fixes, including changing all olepro32.dll APIs to oleaut32, as the former doesn't exist in 64bit Windows and the functions have been exported by the latter since Win2k.
-Also added another large batch of APIs, with a focus on GDI drawing.

-**Update (v4.6.142):** Some improvements/fixes to certain argument types in DirectX ifaces.
-Added a large number of font and text APIs in preparation for an upcoming project.

-**Update (v4.6.139):** Bug fix: DirectComposition uses numerous overloaded methods; it's apparently an undocumented compiler behavior that these appear in reverse order from their declarations in the v-table, so the order had to be swapped for all overloads.
-These are currently uniquely named rather than taking advantage of tB's overloading supporting until I hear back from Wayne about the internals of support/implementation for it.

-**Update (v4.6.138):** Several bug fixes, added misc commonly used APIs so far overlooked, and a number of additional APIs, focusing on registery, setup apis, and display settings apis.

-**Update (v4.6.134): Critical bug fix:** A second `WM_USER` was accidentally made Public, which would cause numerous ambiguity and constant expression errors in any project using it or a constant derived from it.
-Also added keyboard APIs and some misc common ones that had been overlooked.

-**Update (v4.6.132):** Numerous bug fixes related to string handling (ByRef LongPtrs that should have been ByVal), added another large batch of APIs.

-**Update (v4.5.130):** Some minor bug fixes, added IInputPaneAnimationCoordinator, added another batch of APIs (focused on GDI, thread synchronization, and activation contexts).

-**Update (v4.5.128):** A number of DirectX interfaces were incompatible with x64 due to ByVal UDTs; these were imported from VB6 declares as e.g. 2 ByVal Longs for a point, but that won't work on x64 because of an 8 byte stack alignment.
-To keep codebases simple, points now use a single LongLong for *both* 32 and 64 bit.
-You declare a LongLong to pass, then use CopyMemory to copy your D2D1_POINT_F or other type into it.
-Also added some more APIs.

-**Update (v4.5.126):** Added DirectComposition Presentation Manager interfaces, added additional APIs (focused on window management and file i/o), some minor bugfixes.

-**Update (v4.4.124):** Important bug fixes and additional APIs (GDI printing and window transparency).

-**Update (v4.4.122):**

--Critical bug fix for new tB builds (correctly) flagging Optional UDTs as errors.

--Added UI Ribbon interfaces, coclasses, and PKEYs.
-(UIRibbon.h).

--Added interface IContextCallback with coclass ContextSwitcher (and related APIs).

-**Update (v4.3.120):**

--Added Disk Quota interfaces IDiskQuotaControl (with coclass DiskQuotaControl), IDiskQuotaUser, IDiskQuotaUserBatch, IEnumDiskQuotaUsers, and IDiskQuotaEvents.

--Bug fixes for certain `Optional` issues

--Added missing Direct2D flag to enable color fonts

--Expanded APIs focusing on subclassing, file mapping, memory management, and NT objects.

-**Update (v4.3.114):** Important bug fixes for CreateThread ([#14](https://github.com/fafalone/tbShellLib/issues/14)), other bug fixes including IDataObject::DAdvise sink arg, and additional APIs.

-**Update (v4.3.112):** Added some base OLE/COM interfaces I feel were substantial oversights from both olelib and oleexp; IDataAdviseHolder, IOleAdviseHolder, IDropSourceNotify, IEnterpriseDropTarget, and IContinue.

-**Update (v4.3.102):**

--Added some missing base OLE/COM interfaces: IQuickActivate, IAdviseSinkEx, IPointerInactive, IOleUndoManager, IEnumOleUndoUnits, IOleParentUndoUnit, IOleUndoUnit, IViewObjectEx, IOleInPlaceSiteWindowless, IOleInPlaceSiteEx, IOleInPlaceObjectWindowless.

--Additional APIs, focused on desktop/winstation APIs and DPI awareness APIs.

-**Update (v4.2.98):** Numerous new APIs; some minor bugfixes.

-**Update (v4.2.96):** Added missing Core Audio interfaces/GUIDs.
-Significant API coverage expansion.

-**Update (v4.1.94):** Added Packaging API interfaces (msopc.idl).
-Added Netaddress control defs (newer version of old IP address control, msctls_netaddress; the old one, SysIPAddress32, is still there).

-**Update (v4.0.93):** `Currency` in new interfaces changed to `LongLong`.

-**Update (v4.0.92):**

--Completed Media Foundation interfaces up through the most recent Windows 11 SDK.
-This includes the capture engine and other entirely new feature sets.

--Added CoreAudio Spatial Audio interfaces (newer Win10 versions/Win11 only)

--Added IPropertyPage[2] and IPropertyPageSite interfaces.

--Added ISimpleFrameSite interface

--Bug fix: AUDCLNT_RETURNCODES were all incorrect.

 ---